For the right to be who you are

 If a person feels they have been discriminated against, they can turn to the Equality Ombudsman (Diskrimineringsombudsmannen, DO), a government agency that works against all kinds of discrimination.

 One type of cases that the Equality Ombudsman deals with is how people are treated at health care centres.
 The law is clear in that discrimination is not acceptable, but ignorance and prejudices sometimes come into play.
 Health care professionals can, for example, make illogical connections between a disease, even a common cold, and the patient’s sex identity or expression.
-There is no requirement for health care professionals to have knowledge about LGBTQ-related issues.
+There is no requirement for health care professionals to have knowledge about LGBTQI-related issues.

 What makes Sweden one of the most gay-friendly countries in the world is that people continue to fight for further improvements.

-In addition to RFSL, there are a number of other LGBTQ organisations that work with events, campaigns, information, education and support – often with international outreach.
+In addition to RFSL, there are a number of other LGBTQI organisations that work with events, campaigns, information, education and support – often with international outreach.
 Stockholm Pride has a Stockholm Pride international solidarity fund (link in Swedish), founded in 2006, which supports pride events in other countries.

 Many organisations in Sweden fight for the right for people who are persecuted in their home countries to get asylum in Sweden, with homosexual acts still outlawed in approximately 80 countries and territories around the world (Sweden legalised it in 1944).
 Swedish law also states that the Migration Agency will give asylum to people who are persecuted in their homeland due to sexual orientation and gender.